diparson/F24-Notes/module10/README.md

-# Module notes
+# Module 10 Notes: List and Dictionaries

-Use this file for your notes.
+In this module, we will continue our discussion for `List` and `Dictionaries`